Highlights. Americans are among the fastest adopters of digital commerce; 84.3% of the U.S. population shops online at least once per year.

 - 37% of Gen Z-ers shop online on a daily or weekly basis.

-- 52% of Gen Z consumers purchased directly through a social media platform in the second fiscal quarter (Q2) of 2023.
+- 53% of Gen Z consumers purchased directly through a social media platform in 2024.

 Millennial Online Shopping Statistics

-- Given the option, 38% of Millennials would prefer to shop online instead of in-store.
+- Given the option, 38% of Millennials prefer shopping online instead of in-store.

 - 32% of Millennials do most of their shopping online; 30% shop online and in-store in equal measure.